dice-group/Convolutional-Complex-Knowledge-Graph-Embeddings/README.md

 # Convolutional Complex Knowledge Graph Embeddings
 This open-source project contains the Pytorch implementation of our approach (ConEx), training and evaluation scripts.
+We added ConEx into [Knowledge Graph Embeddings at Scale](https://github.com/dice-group/DAIKIRI-Embedding) library to ease the deployment of ConEx.

 ## Link Prediction Results
 In the below, we provide a brief overview of the link prediction results.
 Results are sorted in descending order of the size of the respective dataset.